 The AIOps market is experiencing rapid growth with explosive enterprise adoption, accelerated revenue growth and continuous investments from digital and IT operations vendors.
-While standalone point tools have defined and shaped the AIOps market to date, a number of adjacent vendors are either building or acquiring companies to assemble competitive AIOps portfolios.
+While standalone point tools have defined and shaped the AIOps market to date, a number of adjacent AIOps vendors are either building or acquiring companies to assemble competitive AIOps portfolios.

 IT professionals are now drowning in ‘alert storms’ that negatively impact service availability and increase resolution time for IT outages.
 AIOps platforms will help navigate these alert storms and escalate mission-critical alerts to the proper teams for remediation and uptime restoration.